-A. Amended International Financial Reporting Standards adopted in 2016
+A. Amended International Financial Reporting Standards adopted in 2017

-The Company has applied the following standards and amendments for its annual reporting period commencing 1 January 2016:
+The Group has applied the following standards and amendments for its annual reporting period commencing 1 January 2017:

-- i) Annual improvements to IFRSs 2012-2014 - ii) Disclosure initiatives, amendments to IAS 1 Presentation of Financial Statements
+- i) Annual improvements to IFRSs 2014-2016 - ii) Amendments to IAS 7 Statement of Cash Flows

 The adoption of these amendments did not have any significant impact on the current period or any prior period and is not likely to significantly affect future periods.
-The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.

-B. New and revised International Financial Reporting Standards to be adopted in 2017 or later
+B. New and revised International Financial Reporting Standards to be adopted in 2018 or later

 The standards and interpretations that are issued, but not yet effective, are disclosed below.
-The Company intends to adopt these standards when they become effective.
+The Group intends to adopt these standards when they become effective.

-IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 was issued in May 2014 and establishes principles about the nature, timing and uncertainty of revenue arising from contracts with customers.
-Under IFRS 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-Additional guidance was issued in April 2016.
-IFRS 15 is effective for annual periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-IFRS 15 is to be applied retrospectively, or on a modified retrospective basis.
-Insurance and investment contracts are not in the scope of this standard.
-The Company is assessing the impact of this standard.
+IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 was issued in May 2014 with amendments issued in April 2016.
+IFRS 15 establishes principles about the nature, timing and uncertainty of revenue arising from contracts with customers and requires entities to recognize revenue at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods and services to a customer.
+IFRS 15 is effective for annual periods beginning on or after 1 January 2018 and is to be applied retrospectively, or on a modified retrospective basis.
+Insurance contracts, financial instruments, and lease contracts are not in the scope of this standard.
+Adoption of IFRS 15 is not expected to have a significant impact on the Group's Consolidated Financial Statements.

 IFRS 9 - Financial Instruments ("IFRS 9") - In July 2014, the IASB issued the final version of this standard that replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
-IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
-The standard is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-Except for hedge accounting, retrospective application is required but providing comparative information is not compulsory.
-For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.
+The standard is effective for years beginning on or after 1 January 2018 and is to be applied either retrospectively or on a modified retrospective basis, The IASB issued amendments in October 2017 that are effective for annual periods beginning on or after 1 January 2019.

+IFRS 9 brings together all three aspects of the accounting for financial instruments project undertaken by the IASB: classification and measurement, impairment and hedge accounting.
 Financial asset classification is based on the cash flow characteristics and the business model in which an asset is held.
 The classification determines how a financial instrument is accounted for and measured.
 IFRS 9 also introduces an impairment model for financial instruments not measured at fair value through profit or loss that requires recognition of expected losses at initial recognition of a financial instrument and the recognition of full lifetime expected losses if certain criteria are met.
 In addition, a new model for hedge accounting was introduced to achieve better alignment with risk management activities.